On a generalization of affinoid varieties: Overconvergent analytic functions on polydisks

 \end{proof} \end{thm}

-\begin{rmk} Notice that the same argument don't applies to $T_k^n(\rho)$ since the ideals of $T_k^n(\rho)$ are not finitely generated, and so not all localization of $T_k^n(\rho)$ are Noetherian.
-Furthermore it's known that not all ideals of $T_k^n(\rho)$ are closed, neither the finitely generated nor the principal ones.
-In fact, one can show that an $\R$-Banach algebra on which every principal ideal is closed is a division algebra. \end{rmk}
+\begin{rmk} Notice that the same argument does not apply to $T_k^n(\rho)$ because the ideals of $T_k^n(\rho)$ are not finitely generated (for $k = \R, \C$), and so not all localization of $T_k^n(\rho)$ are Noetherian.
+Furthermore, it is known that not all ideals of $T_k^n(\rho)$ are closed, neither the finitely generated nor the principal ones.
+In fact, one can show that a $\R$-Banach algebra on which every principal ideal is closed is a division algebra. \end{rmk}

+\begin{rmk} For $k$ non-archimedean one could deduce previous theorem by noticing that all the ideals of $T_k^n(\rho)$ are closed for the topology induced by the norm, and this readily implies that all ideals of $W_k^n$ are closed for the direct limit bornology.
+As explained in the previous remark, there is no hope to find an analogous argumentation for archimedean base fields, and the advantage of theorem \ref{thm_W} is that it applies for any base field. \end{rmk}